polyglotte-inc/polyglotte-inc.github.io/about.md

 Our keyboard now supports 25 languages and more than 250 symbols.
 Type in multiple languages without losing your train of thought, stopping to look up a special character, or Googling a word to copy and paste it into your document.

-Because few people speak 25 languages, we’ve made our keyboard customizable.
-Users are able to choose which of the 25 languages they prefer to write in, and deactivate the others.
-We have also created a simple one-step learning process that allows users to quickly take advantage of the new capabilities introduced by our multilingual keyboard.
-Soon, with the help of our new partner (to be announced), we will launch a new keycap set that is compatible with ANSI as well as many popular mechanical keyboards.

 Our new mechanical keycap sets are also compatible with ISO.

 What is [ISO](https://deskthority.net/wiki/ANSI_vs_ISO) and why does it matter?